tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ![MetaMask installation - 6](Images/metamask-6.png)

-In the next window, explain to students that they should enter the twelve word mnemonic of their local wallet, their wallet password, and they should click on the "I have read and agree the Terms of Use" checkbox to continue.
+In the next window, explain to students that they should enter the twelve word mnemonic of their local wallet, their wallet password, and they should click on the `I have read and agree to the Terms of Use` checkbox to continue.

-Explain to students that we can securely accept the "Terms of Use" from MetaMask.
+Explain to students that we can securely accept the `Terms of Use` from MetaMask.
 If anyone has a concern about this step, invite them to read through the terms by clicking on the link.

 ![MetaMask installation - 7](Images/metamask-7.png)

-After filling out your wallet details, click on the "Import" button to continue, and you will see the following confirmation page.
+After filling out your wallet details, click on the `Import` button to continue, and you will see the following confirmation page.

 ![MetaMask installation - 8](Images/metamask-8.png)

-Students may notice a message at the bottom of the page that says that `MetaMask cannot recover your seedphrase`.
-Explain to students that this means that once you import your keys, MetaMask won't export them again, so if you lose your mnemonic you can't extract it from metamask.
+Students may notice a message at the bottom of the page that says that `MetaMask cannot recover your seed phrase`.
+Explain to students that this means that once you import your keys, MetaMask won't export them again, so if you lose your mnemonic, you can't extract it from metamask.
 Encourage students to keep their mnemonics in a safe place!

-Click on the "All Done" button to continue.
+Click on the `All Done` button to continue.
 Explain to students that they will see a page showing the balance of their wallet and the transaction history.

 ![MetaMask installation - 9](Images/metamask-9.png)

 Explain to students that they may have `0 ETH` and no transactions.
 Explain to students that this is all right from now since we have not started our local blockchain.
-We will learn how to connect MetaMask with our local wallet in the future activities.
+We will learn how to connect MetaMask with our local wallet in future activities.

 Explain the following about the wallet keys: